swup/docs/src/docs/other/minimal-reproduction.md

 ## Why you should create a minimal reproduction

-By creating a minimal reproduction, you enables us to:
+By creating a minimal reproduction, you enable us to:

 - Fix your bug faster
 - Work on your feature request faster